Methodist College (Kowloon): House system

-And soon after,the school developed a vertical house system with the names made by the first house captains.
+And soon after, the school developed a vertical house system with the names made by the first house captains.

-Which are Jireh,Rapha,Nissi,Shalom.

 Facilities

 The school comprises a Main Building, a North Wing, a South Wing and an East Wing with 24 classrooms, 5 small group teaching rooms, 3 Science Laboratories, a Computer Room, a Multi-media Learning Centre, a Lecture Room, a Library, a Senior Learning Commons, a Visual Arts Room, a Music Room, a Home Economics Room, a Design and Technology Room, an English Fun Room, a Campus TV Studio, a Campus TV Editing Room, a Student Activity Centre, a Student Union Room, a gym, an Open Playground, a Covered Playground, a Canteen and a Hall.